dmakogon/dbguidance/sql/sqldb-or-3rdparty.md

 **ADMINISTRATION: Do you have full-staffed DBA resources?**

-SQL Database offers the scale and functionality of an enterprise data center without the administrative overhead that is associated with on-premise or Virtual Machine instances of SQL Server.
+SQL Database offers the scale and functionality of an enterprise data center without the administrative overhead that is associated with on-premises or Virtual Machine instances of SQL Server.
 This self-managing capability will greatly reduce DBA requirements removing the overhead on managing, monitoring and maintaining database infrastructure.
 SQL Database also manages load balancing and, in case of a server failure, transparent fail-over to a healthy machine hosting one of the backup copies of your database with no human intervention.
 If you don’t have a DBA, Azure SQLDB should be the preferred choice.

 **MANAGEMENT: How many database entities you will have to manage?**